chenyong89/unl-schnablelab/docs/index.md

 Available ACTIONs:
-             toy | Random pick up some images for testing purporse divide | Divide a large number of images to sevearl subsets upload | Load images to zooniverse
+             toy | Random pick up some images for testing purporse divide | Divide a large number of images to several subsets upload | Load images to zooniverse
-    batch_upload | Upload multiple dirs on HCC export | Get annotation and other exports manifest | Generate a manifest for zooniverse subject set upload
+    batch_upload | Upload multiple dirs on HCC to zooniverse export | Get annotation and other exports manifest | Generate a manifest for zooniverse subject set upload
 ```

-### 5. GC (Genotype-Corrector) module
+## GC (Genotype-Corrector) module

 GC is a bioinformatics tool to impuate missing data and correct wrong genotype calls in bi-parental population.
 You can find more details about this tool from our [publication](https://doi.org/10.1038/s41598-018-28294-0).
-Please follow more detailed [tutorials](../docs/gc_tutorial.md) to learn how to conduct GC on your own data.
+Please follow more detailed [tutorials](gc_tutorial.md) to learn how to conduct GC on your own data.

 ```
 $ python -m schnablelab.GC